mikeizbicki/ucr-cs100/tutorials/file-permission/README.md

 ![screenshot-sjin010 tango-18 -](https://cloud.githubusercontent.com/assets/9039778/5391515/cf552a56-80d0-11e4-9bae-eeaf495f3cce.png)

-You are a member of root group, so you have right to access and execute the file, but do not have right to change the file.
+You are a member of root group, so you have the right to access and execute the file, but do not have the right to change the file.

-In the diagram of filesystem, you will see `home` directory which is a group directory.
+In the diagram for filesystem, you will see `home` directory which is a group directory.
 In this directory in the picture, there is four usernames: rick, anna, emmy and bob -- in the lab, you will see `csgrads csmajs grads` in the `home` directory.
-In this group of members, you don't have right access thoes directories, but for me, I only have right access to the /home/csgrads/sjin010 which is my account.
+In this group of members, you don't have the right to access those directories, but for me, I only have right access to the /home/csgrads/sjin010 which is my account.
 ![screenshot-sjin010 tango-18](https://cloud.githubusercontent.com/assets/9039778/5337107/992c241a-7e79-11e4-9ed3-2019375cd4fb.png)

 So this is how to protect the users from each other in the one server.
 In the personal computer, usually there is only one group and one user in the `home` directory.